Early Life and Education of Daniel Day-Lewis: A Complete Timeline

 1997: Starred in The Boxer and first retirement

-In 1997, Daniel Day-Lewis starred in The Boxer and retired from acting to become an apprentice shoe-maker in Italy.
+In 1997, Daniel Day-Lewis starred in The Boxer.
+He retired from acting and became an apprentice shoe-maker in Italy.

 Since 1997, Daniel Day-Lewis has maintained his home in Annamoe, Ireland.

-In 2000, Daniel Day-Lewis ended his first retirement and returned to acting.
+In 2000, Daniel Day-Lewis returned to acting, after a three year absence.

-In 2005, Daniel Day-Lewis visited the Gaza Strip with Médecins Sans Frontières and criticized the occupation as "a state of apartheid".
+In April 2005, Daniel Day-Lewis visited the Gaza Strip with Médecins Sans Frontières, and criticized the occupation, describing the conditions he witnessed in an article published in The Sunday Times.

-In 2009, Daniel Day-Lewis's mother, Jill Balcon, who was a vice-president of the Wilfred Owen Association, died.
+In 2009, Daniel Day-Lewis's mother, Jill Balcon, passed away.
+She was a vice-president of the Wilfred Owen Association.

-In 2010, Day-Lewis received an honorary doctorate in letters from the University of Bristol.
+In 2010, Daniel Day-Lewis received an honorary doctorate in letters from the University of Bristol, recognizing his connection to the Bristol Old Vic Theatre School.

 2011: Ambassador for The Lir Academy

-In 2011, Day-Lewis became an Ambassador for The Lir Academy, a new drama school at Trinity College Dublin.
+In 2011, Daniel Day-Lewis became an ambassador for The Lir Academy, a new drama school at Trinity College Dublin.

-Prior to the release of "Phantom Thread", in June 2017, Daniel Day-Lewis announced his retirement from acting.
+Prior to the release of "Phantom Thread", in June 2017, Daniel Day-Lewis announced his retirement from acting, marking the end of a celebrated career.

 October 2024: Return to Acting

 On October 1, 2024, it was announced that Daniel Day-Lewis would return to acting after a seven-year absence.
-He is set to star in "Anemone", the first film directed by his son, Ronan Day-Lewis, with whom Daniel co-wrote the script.
+He stars in Anemone, the first film directed by his son, Ronan Day-Lewis, with whom Daniel co-wrote the script.